Houseplants Care and Maintenance

 Due to conditions in your home, many indoor plants grow very slowly or even

-go dormant during the long months from late fall t early winter.
-Indoor plant
+go dormant during the long months from late fall thru the long winter months.

-care is different, from how you would grow plants outdoors.
-In general, those
+Indoor plant care is different, from how you would grow plants outdoors.

-needs are far less demanding, as a slow growing plant requires less care
+In general, those needs are far less demanding, as a slow growing plant requires

 There is a saying in the gardening world that you can "kill your plant with